Satsop Hills: History

 Forest fires have struck the hills repeatedly.
 The term "Satsop hills" has been used at least since 1885 when the Morning Oregonian used it to describe the location of forest fires.

 In September, 1902, "catastrophic" fires burned across Southwest Washington, including a burn from Elma to Shelton on Puget Sound that destroyed one million board feet of lumber at a mill in the hills above Elma, and uncounted volumes of live trees.
 On September 12, the county seat, Montesano experienced darkness at noon.
 A one- to two-mile wide swath of timber was completely burned from Elma to Summit Lake, 13 miles west.

 Several fire lookouts were built on peaks in the 20th century as listed above as part of a national effort to control fires.

 Fugitive John Tornow

-The hills were the hideout of John Tornow, a fugitive who lived in the hills for 19 months in the 1910s.
-He was accused of murdering several people including two nephews, and was eventually found and killed there by the then Chehalis County sheriff's deputy in 1913.
+The hills were the hideout of John Tornow, a recluse known by several monikers, such as the "Wild Man of the Wynoochee".
+Tornow lived in the hills as a fugitive for 19 months between 1912 and 1913 after he was accused of murdering several people including two nephews.
+Several attempts to find Tornow were initiated, including the formation of posses.
+The "Mad Daniel Boone" was eventually found in mid-April 1913, and after a brief gun fight, was killed by Chehalis County sheriff's deputy, Giles Quimby.
+Tornow's body was displayed in Montesano and despite infamy, Quimby refused vaudeville offers to recount the manhunt.